 All non-Brazilian documents must be notarized and apostilled (if applicable) by competent authorities and by the relevant Brazilian authorities in their home country.
 The documents must also be translated into Portuguese by a sworn Brazilian translator in Brazil.
 Certain legal documents used in Brazil may have a restriction on their validity period, depending on the date of their creation.
 Ensure to check the validity period and other legal requisites with your respective Brazilian Consulate for confirmation.

-Foreign investors with an investor visa in Brazil must adhere to a minimum stay period of 14 days in Brazil every two years to maintain official legal residency status.
+Foreign investors with an investor visa in Brazil must adhere to a minimum stay period of one day in Brazil every two years to maintain official legal residency status.
+If you are seeking permanent residency or citizenship, the minimum residency requirement every two years is 14 days.

 Requirements to Become a Brazilian Citizen

-Foreigners who invest in Brazil and obtain an investor visa can apply for permanent residency in Brazil and obtain citizenship through naturalization.
+Foreigners who invest in Brazil and obtain an investor visa can apply for permanent residency in Brazil or obtain citizenship through naturalization after three or four years, depending on the investment.
 To be naturalized, Brazilian residents must:

-- Maintain at least four years of uninterrupted residence while holding a CRNM, with no more than 12 months outside Brazil in the four-year residency period
+- Maintain at least four years of uninterrupted residence while holding a CRNM, with no more than 14 days outside Brazil every two years during the four-year residency

 - Have the ability to communicate in Portuguese